Chiflow.com

 Taijiquan (T'ai Chi Ch'uan) is a branch of the traditional internal martial arts (or Nei Jia Kung Fu) that spread widely in China over 300 years ago at the beginning of the Qing Dynasty.
 It became very popular starting around 1911 in Beijing.
 Stories abound about how this martial art we now call Taichichuan may have developed around the eighth century.

-Neijia kungfu Overview Wu style Qi Gung pg 1 2 Push Hands - Tui Shou Yiquan Teacher Ma Yueh Liang
+Neijia kungfu Overview Wu style Qi Gong pg 1 2 Push Hands - Tui Shou Yiquan Teacher Ma Yueh Liang

 According to research of historical records conducted by Gu Liu Xin, during the mid 1500's Qi Jiguang developed a set known as 32 forms of boxing.
 Today sets of 80, 108 or more forms typically refer to the number of individual postures.
 The numbering of 32 forms in Qi's set probably had a different meaning from the one we use today.
 Often these older sets had one name for an entire section or set.
 Like the Chen set, Qi Jiguang's set started with Lazily Belting the Clothes and Single Whip.
 Qi Jiguang supposedly took the forms and knowledge of 16 different martial arts schools to develop this Mother form.